 - Use discount cards such as ANWB membership, 65+ discount card or Museum card;

-- Travel cheaper with the NS Voordeelurenabonnement or the age discount for anyone 65 and older.
+- Travel cheaper with the NS Voordeeluren subscription or the age discount for anyone 65 and older.

-Are you struggling to make ends meet or in debt?
+Are you having trouble making ends meet or in debt?
 These are organizations that can help you for free:

 - IBM Schotte Fund => if you are a member of the Schotte Fund, you can apply for financial assistance;